ssrikantan/MSFT-Foundry-Agent-Samples/README.md

 Assistant: Paris has a population of approximately 2.1 million people in the city proper...
 ```

-### Foundry Agent App (Agent with MCP Support)
+#### Foundry Agent App (Agent with MCP Support) — **Best Choice**

-This script interacts with a pre-configured agent that has access to knowledge bases and tools via MCP (Model Context Protocol).
+This is the **recommended client** for most use cases.
+It interacts with a pre-configured agent that has access to knowledge bases and tools via MCP (Model Context Protocol).

 ```powershell
 python clients/project/foundry-agent-app.py
 ```

 **Features:**
-- Connects to a named agent configured in Azure AI Foundry portal
+- ✅ Connects to a named agent configured in Azure AI Foundry portal
-- Automatic approval of MCP tool calls (e.g., knowledge base queries)
+- ✅ Server-side conversation management (no client-side history needed)
+- ✅ Full MCP approval workflow support
+- ✅ Built-in tracing to Azure Application Insights
-- Multi-turn conversations with context preservation
+- ✅ Multi-turn conversations with context preservation
 - Type `new` to start a fresh conversation
 - Press `Ctrl+C` to exit